What’s a CSA?

 How Does It Work?

-In early spring, members commit to one or two (or three) shares of vegetables and pay Mountain View Farm through us.
+In early spring, members commit to one or two (or three) shares of vegetables and pay Norwich Meadows Farm through us.
 From June through November (exact dates vary each year), our farmers deliver locally grown, organic produce once every other week to our distribution spot, where you come to pick up that week’s bounty.

-Every member is also required to work at least two distribution shifts during the year, helping to set up the vegetables, sign in members, and clean up the distribution area.
+Every member is also required to work at least one or two distribution shifts during the year, helping to set up the vegetables, sign in members, and clean up the distribution area.

-A single share is generally enough for a (non-vegetarian) family of two; a family of four should buy two shares to get a full week’s of vegetables.
+A single share is generally enough for a (non-vegetarian) family of two to four and varies according to each family’s cooking and eating pattern.
 There is not a fixed quantity each week: you’re getting fresh vegetables from a single farm, so the variety and amount will vary based on the farm’s actual harvest.

 More details about the shares, including price, can be found here.